Biomass in Finland

 Cindrigo’s management expects these changes to release up to 8m tonnes of energy wood per year.
 With this level of available raw material, Finland could support the development of a wood pellet industry of around 2-4m tonnes per annum – similar in size to Nordic and Baltic peers like Sweden.

 Alongside this, European demand for sustainably sourced wood pellets is increasing.
-The continuing transition toward more sustainable energy sources, backed by EU renweable energy policies, is driving demand for wood pellets as a replacement for coal and “greening” energy production.
-Domestically, demand from the recent conversion of Helsinki’s Salmisaari A power plant has doubled domestic pellet demand in the last year and already exceeds Finland’s existing wood pellet production.
+The continuing transition toward more sustainable energy sources, backed by EU renewable energy policies, is driving demand for wood pellets as a replacement for coal and “greening” energy production.
+Domestically in Finland, demand from the conversion of Helsinki’s Salmisaari A power plant in April 2025 doubled domestic pellet demand and already exceeds Finland’s existing wood pellet production.

 Kapiola Site, Finland